 Maréchal Foch is a popular French-American hybrid grape that is widely grown in the Midwest and eastern seaboard in the United States and in Canada.
 The variety arrived, in the US in 1946, when it was known as Kuhlmann 188-2.
-It was subsequently renamed Maréchal Foch in honor of Ferdinand Foch, the famous French General of WWI and planted in a number of cold climate regions.
+It was subsequently renamed Maréchal Foch in honor of Ferdinand Foch, the famous French General of World War I and planted in a number of cold-climate regions.

 Maréchal Foch’s early success was partly due to its resistance to marginal conditions; in the early days of the mid-20th Century, viticulturalists would bury their vines in snow to protect them from the freezing continental winters.
 Maréchal Foch provides reliable yields and ripens very early in the vineyard, making it a safe and attractive option in regions where most Vitis vinifera grapes struggle to ripen.

 The Alsatian, Eugene Kuhlmann, is responsible for breeding Maréchal Foch from, reportedly, Goldriesling and a native American Vitis riparia-rupestris.
 This would make Maréchal Foch the genetic twin of Leon Millot.
 There is, however, some debate about its origins – an opposing school of thought contests that Maréchal Foch is a distant relative of Gamay (through the Oberlin 595 grape).